Dubai Crown Prince Hands Over Flag Of Hamdan Bin Mohammed Program For Smart Government To DED - UrduPoint

 - UAE

-- Dubai Crown Prince hands over 'Flag' of Hamdan bin Mohammed Program for Smart Government t ..
+- Dubai Crown Prince hands over Flag of Hamdan bin Mohammed Program for Smart Government to DED

 DUBAI, (UrduPoint / Pakistan Point News / WAM - 12th Feb, 2020) H.H.
 Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of Dubai Executive Council, has said that promoting innovation, creativity and smart transformation is the key to ensuring exceptional government services in line with the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, to improve the quality of life in Dubai and make it the smartest and happiest city in the world.